-- avangements he promothe a better functioners of the substite ages White to allogue hate there are partle iii) constraints on national budgetary policies.
-In this area, progress towards the economic and monetary union should follow two directions.
-In the first place, it should strengthen the safeguards against fiscal imbalances that may jeopardize monetary stability in the union.
-Such safeguards should include at least limits to the external (i.e. in foreign currencies) borrowing and to the direct or indirect monetary financing of national deficits.
-At a certain stage they should also consider the introduction of binding rules limiting the size of (current) fiscal deficits relative to GDP, on a cyclically adjusted basis.
-In the second place constraints on national budgets are necessary to put the Community in the position to conduct its own fiscal-monetary mix before the Community budget reaches a size sufficient to exert a significant macro-economic influence.
-For both these reasons the decision on economic convergence of 1974 will have to be reviewed and made more effective.
+iii) constraints on national budgetary policies: in this area, progress towards the economic and monetary union should follow two directions.
+In the first place, it against fiscal should strengthen the safeguards imbalances that may jeopardize monetary stability in the Such safeguards should include at least limits to union. the external (i.e. in foreign currencies) borrowing and the direct or indirect monetary financing of national tò deficits.
+They should also consider the introduction of rules limiting the size of (current) fiscal binding deficits relative to GDP, on a cyclically adjusted basis.
+In the second place constraints on national budgets are necessary to put the Community in the position to conduct its own fiscal-monetary mix before the Community budget size sufficient to exert a reaches a significant macro-economic influence.
+For both these reasons the decision on economic convergence of 1974 will have to be reviewed and made more effective (should the Report put forward a proposal for a "European Fiscal System"?
+Such proposal would outline the principles of a comprehensive set of fiscal arrangements conderning both national and Community budgets and covering such matters as deficits, deficit financing, tax harmonization, respective roles of national and Community budgets, "own resources" of the Community budget, etc.).